An Unearthly Child: In print

 Writer David Whitaker omitted An Unearthly Child from the first spin-off novelisation, Doctor Who in an Exciting Adventure with the Daleks (later retitled Doctor Who and the Daleks and Doctor Who – The Daleks), with Ian and Barbara's entrance into the TARDIS leading directly into an adaptation of the second televised serial, The Daleks.
 Historian James Chapman highlights this as a reason that, in an age before home video, many people believed the Dalek serial to be the first Doctor Who story because the novelisations published by Target Books were the "closest that fans had to the original programmes".
 Terrance Dicks wrote the Target novelisation of this story, initially published as Doctor Who and an Unearthly Child on 15 October 1981 with a cover by Andrew Skilleter.
 The release also received several translations worldwide.
 A verbatim transcript of the transmitted version of this serial, edited by John McElroy and titled The Tribe of Gum, was published by Titan Books in January 1988.
 It was the first in an intended series of Doctor Who script books.
 In 1994, a phonecard with a photomontage of the episode was released by Jondar International Promotions.

 Home media

 The story was originally released on VHS on 5 February 1990, with a cover designed by Alister Pearson.
 The unaired pilot was released as part of The Hartnell Years on 3 June 1991, and with Doctor Who: The Edge of Destruction and Dr Who: The Pilot Episode on 1 May 2000.
 A remastered version of the serial was also released on VHS on 4 September 2000; for the DVD release on 30 January 2006, the serial was released as part of Doctor Who: The Beginning alongside the following two serials, with several special features, including audio commentaries and comedy sketches.
 It was also released in the US and Canada on 27 May 2014 as part of the Blu-ray set for An Adventure in Space and Time.

+In October 2023, the BBC announced that An Unearthly Child would not be available on its iPlayer service the following month alongside other Doctor Who episodes as it did not hold the entire copyright.
+Coburn's son, Stef Coburn, claimed he had withdrawn the licensing rights following disagreements over compensation.
+Stef Coburn had previously requested recognition and compensation for his father's work in 2013 but said he did not wish to withdraw licensing rights at the time.
+He had since lambasted the programme's direction, claiming in 2023 that his father would be "outrage[d] at what generations of progressively more corrupted BBC filth have done", in response to the casting of actors Ncuti Gatwa and Jinkx Monsoon.
+Scenes featuring dialogue from An Unearthly Child were removed from the 2023 repeat of An Adventure in Space and Time, which many attributed to the licensing issues.